ubidots/ubidots-particle/README.md

 void add(char *variable_label, float value, char *context, unsigned long dot_timestamp_seconds, unsigned int dot_timestamp_millis)
 ```
 > @variable_label, [Mandatory].
 The label of the variable where the dot will be stored.
 @value, [Mandatory].
 The value of the dot.
 @context, [Optional].
 The dots' context.
 @dot_timestamp_seconds, [Optional].
 The dots' timestamp in seconds.
 If the timestamp's milliseconds values is not set, the seconds will be multplied by 1000.
 @dot_timestamp_millis, [Optional].
 The dots' timestamp number of milliseconds.

-Adds a dot with its related value, context and timestamp to be sent to a certain data source, once you use add() you can publish your variable using the ubidotsPublish() method.
+Adds a dot with its related value, context and timestamp to be sent to a certain data source, once you use add().
 You can add up to 10 dots before to publish them.

 **Important:** The max payload lenght is 700 bytes, if your payload is greater it will not be properly sent.
 You can see on your serial console the payload to send if you call the ```setDebug(bool debug)``` method and pass a true value to it.

 ```
 float get(const char* device_label, const char* variable_label)
 ```
 > @device_label, [Mandatory].
 The device label where the variable to retrieve values is.
 @variable_label, [Mandatory].
 The variable label to retrieve values.

 Returns as float the last value of the dot from the variable.